confidential-computing/governance/project-progression-policy.md

 **Acceptance Criteria**

-To be considered for Incubation stage, the project must meet the Sandbox requirements as well as the following:
+To be considered for Graduation stage, the project must meet the Incubation requirements as well as the following:

  * Development of a growth plan, to be done in conjunction with their [project mentor(s)](project-mentors.md) at the TAC.
  * Document that it is being used successfully in production by at least two independent end-user organizations which, in the TAC's judgement, are of adequate quality and scope.